atlassian/smith/docs/design/field-references.md

           clusterServicePlanExternalName: default
           parameters:
             important: true
-            host: "{{a-binding:bindsecret#data.host}}"
+            host: "!{a-binding-host}"
-            password: "{{a-binding:bindsecret#data.password}}"
+            password: "!{a-binding-password}"
 ```

 **Warning: it is not currently safe to have a truly secret field
-passed this way (cf `a-binding:bindsecret#data.password`) unless it's inserted
+passed this way (cf `a-binding-password`) unless it's inserted
-into a secret, as it will be exposed in the parameters of the created object.**
+into a `Secret`, as it will be exposed in the body of the created object.**
-To do the example above correctly, we could instead construct a new secret object
+To do the example above correctly, we could instead construct a new `Secret` object
 in the appropriate form for a `ServiceInstance` `parametersFrom` secret reference.
 In future, this [should be automatic](https://github.com/atlassian/smith/issues/233).